 - Monthly 90 minute multilevel Medical Spanish classes for all residents

 - Four day pre-orientation intensive Medical Spanish course for new interns

 - Optional: Spanish language acquisition and immersion!
-Residents may apply for funding to take a two week medical Spanish immersion in Guatemala or Costa Rica (or do virtual classes during COVID)
+Residents may apply for funding to take a two week medical Spanish immersion in Guatemala or Costa Rica (or do virtual classes if travel restricted)